 Jericho looked forward.

 “You’re speaking of the explosive conductors set around the city.
 As I’ve said, the ELPIS Department will handle it.
-While you were here, we’ve been working with an information broker within the city to handle this issue and working towards locating and dismantling them as we speak.
+While you were here, we’ve been working with an information broker within the city to handle this issue.
+As we speak, we’re working towards locating and dismantling them.
 The addition of Theta and Omicron will, of course, be helpful.”

 Aint she bein’ too casual?